razeeth11/razeeth11/README.md

 ### 💫 About Me:
 👋 Hi there!
-I'm Abdul Razeeth, a dedicated React developer known for creating fluid user interfaces that captivate users. 🚀 With a robust background in web development and proficiency in HTML, CSS, JavaScript, and React, I also possess expertise in complementary technologies such as React Native, Express.js, and MongoDB.
+I'm Abdul Razeeth, a dedicated React developer known for creating fluid user interfaces that captivate users. 🚀 With a robust background in web development and proficiency in HTML, CSS, JavaScript, and React, I also possess expertise in complementary technologies such as Express.js, and MongoDB.
 I'm deeply committed to crafting dynamic and user-friendly experiences, and I take immense pride in my work.
 Let's build something extraordinary together!

 ### 🌐 Socials: